 Conflict of Interest.
 No employee, officer, board member, agent, consultant or other representative of Subgrantee, Vendor, or Contractor who exercises or has exercised any function or responsibility with respect to Programs' activities or who is in a position to participate in a decision-making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from Programs' activities or have an interest in any contract, subcontract or agreement regarding the Programs' activities, or the proceeds there under, which benefits him or her or any person with whom he or she has business or family ties.
 Subgrantees, Vendors, and Contractors shall notify MaineHousing of any potential conflict of interest.

 Confidentiality.
-Subgrantees, Vendors, Contractors, and their employees and agents shall keep confidential Applicant or Household information obtained in the administration of the Programs, including without limitation, an individual’s name, address and phone number, household income, assets or other financial information, and benefits received (“Confidential Information”) and shall safeguard and protect from disclosure at all times Confidential Information.
+Subgrantees, Vendors, Contractors, and their employees and agents shall keep confidential Primary Applicant or Household information obtained in the administration of the Programs, including without limitation, an individual’s name, address and phone number, household income, assets or other financial information, and benefits received (“Confidential Information”) and shall safeguard and protect from disclosure at all times Confidential Information.

 Prohibited Discrimination.
 Subgrantees, Vendors, Contractors, and their employees and agents are prohibited from discriminating against any Household applying for or receiving goods or services in accordance with this Rule.